CMSgov/bcda-static-site/sandbox/user_guide.md

 ### 5. Getting your data

-There are three steps to retrieving the requested Coverage data:
+There are two steps to retrieving the requested Coverage data:

 1. Checking the status of your job
 2. Downloading your bulk data file
-3. Decrypting your data file

 Depending on the number of beneficiaries prospectively assigned or assignable to your ACO, it may take a while for your data file to be ready to download.
 While you wait, you can check the status of your job to find out when the file is ready.